whynotmake-it/figmage/README.md

 #### 🎨 Details

-The design tokens are wrapped into classes.
-The grouping depends on the collection for variable based tokens and on the style group name for style based tokens.
-Each class implements `BuildContext`extension which can be used to propergate the design tokens through your app.
+Design tokens are encapsulated within classes based on their type and collection for variable-based tokens or style group name for style-based tokens.
+Each class implements `BuildContext` extension which can be used to propagate the design tokens through your app.

 ## Continuous Integration 🤖